facebook

 Plant Dimensions: 6"–8" tall

-Variety Information: Rich green, glossy, 6" slightly puckered leaves.
+Variety Info: Rich green, glossy, 6" slightly puckered leaves.

-Attributes: Good for Containers, Disease Resistant, Heat Tolerant
+Attributes: Good for Containers, Downy Mildew Resistant, Heat Tolerant, Frost Tolerant

 When to Sow Outside: RECOMMENDED.
 4 to 6 weeks before your average last frost date, and when soil temperature is above 40°F; ideally 50°–75°F. Successive Sowings: Every 3 weeks until 4 weeks before your average first fall frost date.
 If mulched, spinach can overwinter in sub–zero temperatures.
 Soil temperatures above 85°F halt germination.